Supporting Your Body’s Own Stem Cells

 At one time, it was believed that only embryonic stem cells could be used to treat damaged tissue.
 What we now know is that adult stem cells have the ability to regenerate damaged tissues.
 And even more fascinating and important is the fact that these adult stem cells already reside within your own tissues and have the ongoing ability to repair and replace.
 These stem cells that you carry around with you can be ready to go at a moment’s notice, if called upon.

 There is much ongoing research into stem cell therapy that is extremely promising for many diseases.
-And this research is already showing practical clinical application.
+And this research is already showing a practical clinical application.
 Many of these treatments of stem cell transplantation will be coming online in the not too distant future.
 In the meantime, however, there are many things that you can do currently to not only maintain but improve the health, longevity and effectiveness of your own internal adult stem cells.

 Metabolic and Functional Medicine’s approach to this is accomplished by providing you the optimum nutrients and eliminating potential toxins that can disrupt your stem cell function and longevity.
 Also by identifying genes that have less than optimal functioning, we can often circumvent the nutritional imbalance this causes in order to enhance, improve and, in some instances, even return your metabolism to normal.
 Functional and metabolic imbalances can have deleterious effects on your stem cells.
 For example, high levels of insulin, known as insulin resistance associated with obesity and pre-diabetes, can damage stem cells, especially EPCs.
 Managing functional and metabolic imbalances improves cell health and function, preventing cellular damage that must call upon stem cell recruitment.
 It also optimizes your own adult stem cells, keeping them healthy, functional, numerous, long lived and ready at a moment’s notice.
 Nurturitive (Psycho-social), Nutritive, Physical and Environmental solutions are then applied to improves the health, function and longevity of your stem cells, including